-Jeevandeep Shaikshanik Sanstha's Poi's Arts, Commerce and Science College Khardi, was established in the year 2008 and our college comes under tribal division.
-The college is situated in a very remote, rocky and primitive area of Khardi in Shahapur taluka of Thane district.
-This area experiences very adverse climatic conditions as an economic location.
+Jeevandeep Shaikshanik Sanstha's Poi's Arts, Commerce and Science College Khardi, was established in the year 2008.
+The college is located in a very remote, rocky and primitive area of Khardi in Shahapur Tehshil of Thane district.
+This area experiences very adverse climatic conditions.

-In such a situation, the college was established with the noble aim of providing higher education opportunities to the students of this area, especially girls and tribal children (first generation).
+In such a situation, the college was established with the noble aim of providing higher education opportunities for the students belonging to this area, especially girls and tribal children (first generation).
 The college was inaugurated by the President of the institution Hon.
 Mr. Ravindra Narayan Ghodvinde Sir.

 Our college is affiliated to the University of Mumbai on Non- Granted basis.
-Due to the performance of the college the university has allowed us to start many new courses.
+By considering the performance of the college the university has allowed us to start many new courses.

-Arts, Commerce and Science College, Khardi, has been a beacon of quality education offering a comprehensive array of undergraduate and postgraduate courses in both Marathi and English mediums.
+Jeevandeep Shaikshnik Sanstha's Poi's Arts, Commerce and Science College, Khardi, has been a beacon of quality education offering a comprehensive array of undergraduate and postgraduate courses in both Marathi and English mediums.
 Since its inception the college has continually expanded its academic offerings to meet the evolving needs of students and the demands of the contemporary job market.
 In 2008, the college initiated its Bachelor of Arts (B.A.) program encompassing Marathi, Economics, Geography, Sociology and English disciplines setting the foundation for a diverse academic curriculum.
 This was complemented by the introduction of Bachelor of Commerce (B.Com) and Bachelor of Science (B.Sc) courses, providing students with opportunities for specialization in commerce and science fields from the outset.
-As technology became increasingly integral to various industries, the college responded by launching Bachelor of Science in Information Technology (B.Sc-IT) in 2011, catering to the burgeoning demand for IT professionals.
+As technology became increasingly integral to various industries, the college responded by launching Bachelor of Science in Information Technology (B.Sc-IT) in 2011, catering to the increasing demand for IT professionals.
 Subsequently, the introduction of Bachelor of Commerce in Accounting and Finance (B.COM-BAF) in 2019 and Bachelor of Mass Media and Communication (B.M.M.C.) in 2022 further diversified the course offerings, reflecting the college's commitment to holistic education.
-Additionally the college expanded its postgraduate portfolio in 2020 with Master of Arts (M.A.) programs in Marathi, Economics and Sociology, alongside Master of Commerce (M.Com) and Master of Science (M.Sc) courses.
+Additionally the college expanded its postgraduate portfolio in 2020 with Master of Arts (M.A.) programs in Marathi, Economics and Sociology, along with Master of Commerce (M.Com) and Master of Science (M.Sc) courses.
 The recent additional course of Master of Science in Information Technology (MSC-IT) in 2022 underscores the college's adaptability to technological advancements and industry trends.
-In future the college is poised to launch several new courses in the coming academic year aligning with the tenets of the new education policy and catering to the evolving needs of students.
-Institutions vision is to ensured sustained delivery of quality education.
+In near future the college will started several new courses aligning with the New Education Policy and catering to the evolving needs of students.
+Our Institutions vision is to ensured sustained delivery of quality education to the students.

-The college takes pride in its efforts to maintain an eco-friendly campus.
-We've planted numerous trees and implemented initiatives like solar lights, rainwater harvesting and drip irrigation.
-Additionally we focus on organic fertilizer production and usage.
-Our campus features a spacious library, gymnasium and canteen for student convenience.
-The library is well-stocked with books, newspapers and magazines in Marathi and English catering to diverse interests.
-We also offer a book bank facility to support students in need ensuring accessibility to educational resources.
-Our goal is to provide a one-stop destination for students in the area to pursue both undergraduate and postgraduate education.
+The college takes many initiatives to maintain an eco-friendly campus.
+We've planted number of trees and implemented initiatives like solar lights, rainwater harvesting and drip irrigation, also started organic fertilizer production and usage.
+Our campus have a spacious library, gymnasium and canteen facilities for student convenience.
+Our goal is to provide an educational platform for the students of this area to pursue both undergraduate and postgraduate education.